yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 ==> Before going to sleep in ResLockAcquire, there is a guc to control whether
 	we would destroy all idle reader gangs;

-==> TODO: ResWaitOnLock's sleeping part is different from WaitOnLock, is it correct? no
-	--> should use a PG_TRY/PG_CATCH to keep pgstat and display valid;
-	--> should set awaitedLock to NULL if deadlock detected?
-XXX to be further confirmed

-==> XXX raised exceptions in ResLockAcquire

 ==> The rough procedure of deadlock detection is: sig\_alarm is triggered, and
 	function CheckDeadLock is called, then if deadlock detected, RemoveFromWaitQueue is called, then PGSemaphoreUnlock is called, then return